Stonington, Maine

 Stonington is a town in Hancock County, Maine, United States.
-It's located on the southern portion of the island of Deer Isle.
+It is located on the southern portion of the island of Deer Isle.
 The population was 1,056 at the 2020 census.
 It includes the villages of Burnt Cove, Oceanville, Green Head, and Clam City.
-A picturesque working waterfront and tranquil tourist destination in eastern Penobscot Bay, Stonington has consistently ranked among the top lobster ports in the county and is the largest lobster port in Maine.
-In 2011, 14,854,989 pounds of lobster were landed by Stonington fishermen with a value of $46.3 million.
+A picturesque working waterfront and tranquil tourist destination in eastern Penobscot Bay, Stonington has consistently ranked among the top lobster ports in the country and is the largest lobster port in Maine.
+In 2011, 14,854,989 pounds of lobster were landed by Stonington fishermen, with a value of $46.3 million.

+History

-Deer Isle Settlement
+Deer Isle settlement

 As far back as 6,100 years ago the first inhabitants of Deer Isle were Native Americans known as the Abenaki, speaking a language called Etchemin.
 One of the first Europeans to explore the area was Estevan Gomez, a Portuguese working for the Spanish Crown.
 Gomez sailed his ship La Anunciada up the Eggemoggin Reach, amongst other places along the Maine coast, looking for gold and the Northwest Passage.
 It was the French, however, who would be the most active in the region.
 Establishing a fort at Castine and intermarrying with Abenaki natives.
 A body buried in full French armor was discovered on nearby Campbell Island (+44° 13' 20.03", −68° 36' 33.24", south of Oak Point).

 The first white settler of Deer Isle was one William Eaton (born 1720 Salisbury, Massachusetts, died c.
 1790 Seabrook, New Hampshire) and family, arriving on the island prior to August 4, 1762.
 They settled in an area now known as Scott's Landing (so named for the second owner of the property: Nathaniel Scott) located near the Deer Isle/Little Deer Isle Causeway.
 By 1765, migration to Deer Isle had begun in earnest and Eaton, along with 16 other families, petitioned the governing state of Massachusetts for legal title to the land.
 The largest group of these first settlers came from Newburyport, Massachusetts and were mostly of Scottish and Irish descent.
 Ironically, those settlers had come looking for a new life on the land, not the sea.
 A few cellar holes and foundation stones from the original homesteads can still be found at Scott's Landing and the land they cleared is still open.
 Settlers continued their southward migration on the island and eventually established the village of Green's Landing (as Stonington was initially known) after 1800.

 Green's Landing

 Settlement

-100 acre "proprietor lots" were granted to those who first settled the island, accelerating the southward migration with the promise of new land.
+Hundred-acre "proprietor lots" were granted to those who first settled the island, accelerating the southward migration with the promise of new land.
 Within a few decades, the yields of acidic soil of the original proprietor lots began to decline and inhabitants of the island took to the sea.
 Green's Landing, settled c.
 1800, was established by a few pioneering souls on the rocky, windswept southern shore of the island.
 That sparsely populated village became active in shipbuilding, seafaring, fishing and lobster fishing.